When Life Happens, We Are Here to Support You

 Education and Training

 The team provides educational sessions about mental health and wellness, food and housing insecurity, and works with campus partners to identify and share appropriate resources for each situation.
 The Mental Health First Aid curriculum began at URI in Fall 2017 and is available to members of the URI community as a basic training or as a “for credit” course.
-Be on the lookout for our advanced MHFA trainings coming in 2023!
+Be on the lookout for our advanced MHFA trainings coming in winter 2024!

 Basic Needs Resources